• Home

 The short presentation below outlines a few suggestions of how marinas can be better designed below the waterline to increase, maintain or even enhance marine biodiversity.
 This is quite straightforward and cost effective to do.

-Coastal Development Mitigation
+Coastal Development Enhancement

 Services_Coastal_Dev_MitigationOur key focus is ‘better design below the waterline’ which we believe is an essential component of sustainable design and preventing a decline in aquatic biodiversity often associated with development.
-The International Association of Dredging Contractors (IADC) refers to this concept as 'building with nature'.
-Its all about building in a way that also 'creates opportunities for nature'.

 Excellent progress has been made with sustainable design above the waterline therefore our role is to help you capitalise on better design below the waterline whether it be for meeting regulatory approvals, facilitating permits, corporate responsibility or to increase the project's value to stakeholders, community or environment.